-All internally cured LC-HPC bridge decks for this project have been constructed.
-Documentation from the 2018 bridge deck is included in the June 2018 report.
+All internally cured LC-HPC bridge decks for this project phase have been constructed.
+Documentation from the 2018 bridge deck is included in the final report.

 TASK 2: Provide on-site guidance during construction of the LC-HPC bridge decks.